![]() A Ouigo TGV at Paris Gare de Lyon. Fares start from just €10 at www.ouigo.com. |

 Out-of-town stations

 Sometimes Ouigo trains use the normal city centre stations such as Paris Gare de Lyon, Paris Montparnasse or Lyon Part Dieu, but sometimes they use an out-of-town station such as Marne-la-Vallée (a 45-minute €8 RER express metro ride outside central Paris) or Lyon St Exupéry (a 30-minute €15 tram ride from central Lyon).
-Pay attention to the search results when you book, and be aware of the extra time & cost these out of town stations may mean.
+Pay attention to the search results when you book, and be aware of the extra time & cost in getting to or from an out of town station.

 -